Francesco Bronzino

 69003 Lyon, France

 I am an Associate Professor (Maître de Conférences) in computer science at École Normale Supérieure de Lyon and I am a member of LIP.
-I’m also co-founder and CTO of NetMicroscope.
+I’m also a Junior fellow of the Institut universitaire de France (2025-2030), as well as the co-founder and CTO of NetMicroscope.

 My research focuses broadly on leveraging emergent technologies to engineer software systems designed to measure and improve network service performance.